National Leadership Program, Summer/Fall 2020

-Nebiyu Dingetu is a Communications Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+Nebiyu Dingetu was a Communications Fellow in RespectAbility’s National Leadership Program for Summer and Fall 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Dingetu started to seriously consider a career in entertainment for the first time when he was in eighth grade after submitting one of his video production class projects to a local film festival and winning first place out of his school district.
 He had substantially better eyesight back then so he wasn’t too aware of what would lie ahead.
 But he was requesting large-print texts for his required class readings at that time and was bordering on qualifying for the “legally blind” label so he knew he would most likely have some unique challenges if he chose to pursue a career in the visual arts.